Student Responsibility/Student Contribution

 Q. Are my parents responsible for my educational loans?

-A. No. Students are solely responsible for Perkins, Stafford and University Loans.
-Parents will only be responsible for your educational loans, if you borrow through a private agency or bank and they co-sign your loan.
+A. No. Students are solely responsible for Perkins, Federal Direct and Brown University institutional loans.
+Parents will only be responsible for your educational loans, if you borrow through a private lender and they co-sign your loan.
 In general, you alone are responsible for repaying your educational loans.
-On the other hand, if your parents (or grandparents) want to help pay off your loan, you can contact the Loan Office or your private lender to arrange such a plan.
-However, your parents are under no obligation to repay your loans.
-If they forget to pay the bill on time or decide to cancel the electronic payment agreement, you will be held responsible for the payments.

-A. Work-study is part of the federal financial aid program.
-When you see "work-study" included in your financial aid package, it simply means that you have the opportunity to earn funds through the federal work-study program while working here at Brown.
-For more detailed information on the work-study program and student employment here at Brown, please visit the Student Employment website.
+A. Brown University awards a work component to eligible students as part of their financial aid package, providing students the opportunity to work and earn wages during the academic year to assist in paying for expenses.
+For more detailed information on the work-study program and student employment at Brown, please visit the Student Employment website.

 Q. Are students required to work?

-A. Students are not required to work.
-However, the inclusion of a work-study award in your financial aid package assumes that the funds you would earn through working would be available to assist you with personal expenses, travel and books.
-Should a student decide not to work, the student would need to ensure that these earnings are being replaced by other means such as additional family support, savings, or by requesting additional loan to cover those expenses.
+A. Students are not required to utilize their Work-Study/Campus Employment opportunity.
+However, the inclusion of a work-study award in your financial aid package assumes that the funds you would earn through working would be available to assist you with, in most cases, personal expenses, travel and books.
+Should a student decide not to work for any reason, the student would need to ensure that these earnings are being replaced by other means such as additional family support, savings, or by requesting additional loan to cover those expenses.
 Work-study awards will not be replaced with University Scholarship.
-For more detailed information on the work-study program and student employment here at Brown, please click here to visit the Student Employment website.
+For more detailed information on the work-study program and student employment at Brown, please visit the Student Employment website.

-Receiving outside scholarships and tuition benefits is an excellent way to help reduce your need to work and/or borrow student loans while at Brown.
+Receiving outside scholarships and tuition benefits is an excellent way to help reduce your need to work while at Brown.
 Keep in mind that federal regulations stipulate that an outside scholarship cannot be used to reduce your family's expected contribution.
 When you receive an outside scholarship, our office is required to reevaluate your financial aid package and account for the additional resource.

-Note: This policy does not apply to entitlement awards (State Scholarships, Pell Grants, ACG, SMART and Federal SEOG).
+Note: This policy does not apply to entitlement awards (State Scholarships, Pell Grants, and Federal SEOG).
 Receipt of these funds will result in dollar for dollar reduction in University Scholarship.

 - Work Award